Manfred Schweda. director generizon.

 generizon, in Rabat is today wholly controlled and owned by Manfred Schweda.
 Manfred holds an MBA from the University of Economics and Business in Vienna and worked 12 years in banking/emerging markets interest rate derivatives trading in Vienna, Berlin, London and Frankfurt.

-In 2013 back from South America and drawn by the Desertec idea and the Moroccan government’s renewable energy initiative Manfred settled in Casablanca, Morocco to start-up his own company in the field of renewable energies, MSConex sarl, a consulting boutique.
+In 2013 back from South America and drawn by the Desertec idea and the Moroccan government’s renewable energy initiative Manfred settled in Casablanca, Morocco to start-up his own company in the field of renewable energies, MSConex sarl, a consulting boutique was born.
 Since the beginning the focus was on biogas and waste2energy.

-generizon became representative of WELTEC BIOPOWER in 2015, 2G in 2016, Axiom, TS Umweltanlagenbau and Himmel in 2017.
+The company became representative of WELTEC BIOPOWER in 2015, 2G-Energy in 2016, Axiom, Himmel and TS Umweltanlagenbau in 2017, Binder and Sattler followed in 2021.

 Manfred Schweda today holds and controls 100% of the shares in generizon, and is its sole general manager.

-Also starting in 2015, MSConex and generizon began laying the groundwork for what would eventually become the Moroccan Organic waste2energy program.
-How for a fraction of the Moroccan municipal solid waste MSW could anaerobic digestion be done?
-Household waste in Moroccan is not being collected separately; but with 70% organics the potential and the problems lay bare to be seen in the form of overwhelming leachate production and unchecked GHG emissions.
+Also starting in 2015, MSConex and generizon began laying the groundwork for what would eventually become the Moroccan Organic waste-to-energy program (waste2energy).
+How could anaerobic digestion play a role and have an impact for Moroccan municipal solid waste MSW, can it be done?
+Household waste in Moroccan is not being sorted or collected separately; but with 70% organics the potential and the problems lay bare to be seen in the form of overwhelming leachate production and unchecked GHG emissions.

 Since their inception, MSConex and generizon have worked on several feasibility and shorter studies involving agricultural and agro-industrial solid and liquid waste stream projects.